4 Ways to Prepare Your Child for Changing Schools

 Another way to prepare your child is by helping them make early connections.
 If your family is new to the community, check the local library or community center for activities catered to your child’s age group.
 Even if they don’t make a new best friend before school starts, at least they will have a familiar face at their new school.
 A fringe benefit is that you may make new friends as well.

-Is your student is promoting to a new campus for junior high or high school?
-Connecting them connect with someone older may help.
+Is your student promoting to a new campus for junior high or high school?
+Connecting them with someone older may help.
 A mature student who has already experienced the “freshman jitters” can provide insight and may ease some fears.

 3. Engage in constructive activities.

-Many kids think summer is synonymous for video games or TV.
+Many kids think summer is synonymous with video games or TV.
 These activities can help fill the remaining summer days, but they don’t help address anxiety.
 You can help your child process their feelings by engaging in constructive activities during the summer that inspire thought, interaction and creativity.
 Exploring an aquarium or museum or doing arts and crafts are a few ideas.
 Such activities also encourage kids to be life-long learners.

 4. Address the true root of anxiety.